agraef/midizap/README.md

 midizap *will* catch infinite recursion after a few iterations, so, for educational purposes you can (and should) try the example above with midizap and see what happens.
 As you'll notice, the program prints an error message indicating the translation and message which caused the problem, so that you can correct your mistake.

-So recursive mod translations are too limited to make for a Turing-complete programming language, but there's still a lot that can be done with them.
-Here's another fun (if somewhat contrived) example which spits out the individual bits of a controller value.
+So macro translations are too limited to make for a Turing-complete programming language, but there's still a lot that can be done with them.
+Here's another example which spits out the individual bits of a controller value, using the approach that we discussed earlier in the context of nibble extraction.
 Input comes from `CC7` in the example, and bit #*i* of the controller value becomes `CC`*i* in the output, where *i* runs from 0 to 6.

 ~~~
-CC7=         $CC6 CC6[0:64,1]
+CC7[64]{0} $CC6 CC6'
-CC6[64][0:1] $CC5 CC5[0:32,1]
+CC6[32]{0} $CC5 CC5'
-CC5[32][0:1] $CC4 CC4[0:16,1]
+CC5[16]{0} $CC4 CC4'
-CC4[16][0:1] $CC3 CC3[0:8,1]
+CC4[8]{0}  $CC3 CC3'
-CC3[8][0:1]  $CC2 CC2[0:4,1]
+CC3[4]{0}  $CC2 CC2'
-CC2[4][0:1]  $CC1 CC1[0:2,1]
-CC1[2][0:1]       CC0
+CC2[2]{0}  CC0  CC1'
 ~~~

-A final word of caution is in order.
-While these facilities may be useful at times, they're rather limited.
-If you need a lot of complicated rules like the ones in the last example, then midizap is most likely not the right tool for the job any more, and you're better off using more adequate tools offering real programming capabilities.
+Translations like these may actually be useful at times, but if your rules involve a lot of complicated macros, then you should ask yourself whether midizap is still the right tool for the job. midizap is designed to be simple, and consequently its macro facility is also fairly limited, so you may be better off using something which offers real programming capabilities when tackling more advanced use cases.

 # Bugs

 There probably are some.
 Please submit bug reports and pull requests at the midizap [git repository][agraef/midizap].
 Contributions are also welcome.
 In particular, we're looking for interesting configurations to be included in the distribution.

-The monikers of some of the debugging options are rather peculiar. midizap inherited them from Eric Messick's ShuttlePRO program on which midizap is based, so they'll probably last until someone comes up with some better names.
+The names of some of the debugging options are rather idiosyncratic. midizap inherited them from Eric Messick's ShuttlePRO program, and we decided to keep them for compatibility reasons.

 There's no Mac or Windows support (yet). midizap has only been tested on Linux so far, and its keyboard and mouse support is tailored to X11, i.e., it's pretty much tied to Unix/X11 systems right now.

-midizap lacks an option to run with real-time priorities right now.
+midizap lacks an option to run under real-time priorities right now.
 Use chrt(1) instead.
 For instance: `chrt 90 midizap -o`.
-This should only be needed when MIDI output is enabled and you experience bad latency or jitter in MIDI output.
-With chrt, midizap should be able to get down to MIDI latencies in the 1 msec ballpark which should be good enough for most purposes (YMMV, though).
+This should only be needed when MIDI output is enabled and you notice bad latency or jitter in MIDI output.
+Using chrt, midizap should be able to get down to MIDI latencies in the 1 msec ballpark which should be good enough for most purposes (YMMV, though).

 midizap tries to keep things simple, which implies that it has its limitations.
-In particular, system messages are not supported right now, and midizap lacks some more interesting ways of mapping, filtering and recombining MIDI data.
-There are other, more powerful utilities which do these things, but they are also more complicated and usually require at least some programming skills. midizap often does the job reasonably well for simple mapping tasks, but if things start getting fiddly then you should consider using a more comprehensive tool like [Pd][] instead.
+In particular, midizap lacks support for system messages and some more interesting ways of mapping, filtering and recombining MIDI data right now.
+There are other, more powerful utilities which do these things, but they are also more complicated and usually require at least some programming skills.
+Fortunately, midizap usually does the job reasonably well for simple mapping tasks (and even some rather complicated ones, such as the APCmini MCU emulation included in the distribution).
+But if things start getting fiddly then you should consider using a more comprehensive tool like [Pd][] instead.

 # See Also